airladon/FigureOne/tutorials/2 - Collections/README.md

-# Example 2 - Collections
+# Tutorial 2 - Collections

 This example shows a triangle and text in a collection.
 The collection is rotated, so both the triangle and text are also rotated.